Efficient Resolutions To Divorce Disputes

 In the majority of divorce and family law cases, a fair resolution can be negotiated between the two parties and their attorneys through the mediation process.
 Barbara takes pride in being well-prepared, always as if trial were possible, which puts her clients in a strong position to obtain the results they desire.

 There are three different types of mediation in Minnesota: evaluative, facilitative, and transformative.
 Barbara carefully selects the form of mediation she believes will be the most effective for each client’s case.

 Many courts are now using one form of evaluative mediation called an Early Neutral Evaluation (ENE).
 At the Initial Case Management Conference (ICMC) proceeding, to resolve family law matters, courts in some jurisdictions will ask both parties if they will participate in this private pay process.
 These proceedings are designed to allow parties to seek an early opinion regarding how a judge or referee will likely rule on their case prior to going to court.
 Unlike other lawyers who may allow their overwhelmed clients to walk into the ENE or mediation process unprepared, Barbara takes the time to thoroughly prepare her clients for success.
 In these proceedings, much is on the line.
 One small misstep could result in a poor impression, which can impact the final outcome.

 Talk to an Attorney Who Knows Alternative Dispute Resolution (ADR) Methods

-To learn more about alternative dispute resolution methods, call the Law Office of Barbara J. Gislason at 763-220-2983 or toll free at 800-491-6432, or email the firm to arrange a consultation with an experienced Anoka County divorce mediation attorney.
+To learn more about alternative dispute resolution methods, call the Law Office of Barbara J. Gislason at 763-220-2983 or email the firm to arrange a consultation with an experienced Anoka County divorce mediation attorney.